Skip to Content

 What about when solar panels are destroyed?

 There is a risk associated with the improper disposal of solar panels.
 About 90-95 per cent of panels commonly used in Australia, either on homes or in large-scale solar farms, can be recycled.
 The current challenge in Australia is a lack of facilities that recycle solar panels to maximise the amount of materials being repurposed.
-All solar panels have been declared hazardous e-waste in Victoria and have been banned from landfill, encouraging the establishment of a recycling industry in Australia
+All solar panels have been declared hazardous e-waste in Victoria3 and have been banned from landfill, encouraging the establishment of a recycling industry in Australia4.

 Do wind turbines leach oil or other chemicals into the environment?